 Such experiential learning ensures that individuals have a deep understanding of how firms operate and the decisions that have to be taken in order to ensure commercial and financial success.

 We believe that most behavioural change initiatives fail because the new ‘ways of doing things’ are not effectively embedded into the ‘muscle’ of firms.

-Locking-in means realigning the cultural levers to drive the ‘new’ behaviours and mindsets and then applying consistent and continuous pressure to these levers, until the ‘way things are done around here’ looks just like those clearly defined outcomes designed at Step 2.
+Locking-in means realigning the cultural levers to drive the ‘new’ behaviours and mindsets and then applying consistent and continuous pressure to these levers until the ‘way things are done around here’ looks just like those clearly defined outcomes designed in Step 2.

 Ongoing consistent and clear messages It is essential to ensure that key messages are not lost amid the relentless whirlwind of information.
 75% of change initiatives fail because communication is not continuous and relentless.